jotttt/ttu-wiki/README.md

-This is TTÜ front-end design project
+This is TTÜ WIKI front-end design project